 - Make sure you use the correct eyeglasses or contact lenses

 - Monitor your blood pressure and blood sugar levels

 Treating Cataracts at UT Health Austin

 Treatment is dependent on the underlying type of cataract, the severity on your vision, and how this impacts your daily life.
 Your ophthalmologist is well-versed in the most current, evidence-based treatment recommendations, which may include monitoring or surgery.

 Care Team Approach

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines.
-Your care team will include fellowship-trained ophthalmologists, ophthalmic technicians, physician assistants, nurse practitioners, social workers, and more, who work together to help you get back to the things in your life that matter most to you.
+Your care team will include fellowship-trained ophthalmologists who specialize in adult strabismus as well as neuro-ophthalmologists, ophthalmic technicians, physician assistants, nurse practitioners, social workers, and more who work together to help you get back to the things in your life that matter most to you.
 We also collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify new therapies to improve treatment outcomes.
 We are committed to communicating and coordinating your care with your other healthcare providers to ensure that we are providing you with comprehensive, whole-person care.